bhavesh-newton/web-applications-programming/Lectures/Lecture-2/checkpoints/3. Operators/intro.md

 # Operators in JavaScript: An Overview

 ## 🎯 Objective:

-Understand JavaScript's operators for performing calculations, comparisons, assignments, and logical operations.
+Understand JavaScript's operators for performing calculations, comparisons, assignments, logical operations, and bitwise operations.

 ---

 ## **1. Arithmetic Operators**
 These are used to perform mathematical operations:

 | Operator | Description         | Example  | Result     |